 The world’s first fully computerized passenger aircraft was ready for its maiden flight.

-The flight was fully sold out, but what was different about this aircraft was that everyone on board was a passenger.
-The aircraft was designed to fly without either pilots or crew.
+The flight was fully sold out, but what was different about this airplane was that everyone on board was a passenger.
+The airplane was designed to fly without either pilots or crew.

 First, the airplane taxied to the loading area automatically.

-Then, its doors opened automatically, and the bridge came out and connected to the aircraft, again automatically, allowing the passengers to enter the aircraft.
+Then, its doors opened automatically, the bridge came out and connected to the aircraft, again automatically, allowing the passengers to enter the aircraft.

-The passengers boarded the plane and took their seats, guided to them with computerised instructions having scanned their boarding passes automatically as they entered the plane.
+The passengers boarded the airplane and took their seats, guided to them with computerised instructions having scanned their boarding passes automatically as they entered the plane.

 The bridge retreated automatically, the doors closed, and then the aircraft taxied toward the runway.